Backlash after newspaper reports on United passenger's background

 Fletcher was pilloried on Tuesday after tweeting a photo of documents that she said detailed Dao's "troubled past."

 Fletcher later deleted the tweet, and clarified that her story is not "one-sided."
-She also denounced "violent threats" that she said been directed at her.
+She also denounced "violent threats" that she said had been directed at her.

 But the case of Dao is only one of several recent examples of news outlets taking hugely popular stories into uncomfortable territory.